 Brands of Plywood to Choose

-For buying plywood as underlayment, I find that brand choice does not matter much.
-However, if moisture is of great concern, you may want to consider Dry Ply, a brand of coated plywood from Georgia-Pacific that works well as flooring underlayment.
+- GP Dry Ply: If moisture is of great concern, you may want to consider Dry Ply, a brand of coated plywood from Georgia-Pacific that works well as flooring underlayment.

 Installing Plywood Underlayment

 Plywood underlayment is easy to install.
 It comes in large sheets which quickly cover your floor space.
 Plus, it is easy to cut with a circular saw.

 To install, use 1-inch screws driven every 8 to 12 inches along the edges of the board.
 Sink the heads of the screws slightly below the surface of the plywood.
 Pepper the field of the plywood with 1-inch screws about 12 inches apart from each other.

 Make sure to allow for 1/8-inch between each sheet of plywood and along the walls to allow for expansion.